outdreamer/build-a-cure/docs/example_output/test_cases.md

         - Couch Grass (diuretic, prevent kidney stones)
         - Dandelion Root (diuretic, prevent kidney stones)
         - Green Tea (diuretic, prevent kidney stones)
+		- fennel: diuretic, antiseptic, prevention of kidney stones

+		- avoid causes of kidney stones:
+			- calcium supplements
+			  	- Dairy products are high on calcium and studies have shown that too much dairy consumption leads to increased excretion of calcium with urine.
+This is known to cause kidney stones
+		  			- too much calcium can also lead to hyperparathyroidism
+			- oxalates
+			- cystine
+			- salt
+			- animal protein
+			- high doses of vitamin D

 	  - lower/bind to phosphorus
 	  	- calcium carbonate